EOS-uiux-Solutions/user-story/README.md

 Before submitting a PR/MR make sure your code is compliant with our JS rules by running: `npm run test:js` You can format it automatically by running: `npm run format`.

-To make sure your SASS is compliant run: `npm run test:sass`
+We use the `sass-lint` because it is also compatible with SCSS syntax.To make sure your SCSS is compliant run: `npm run test:scss`.

 ### Build it to ensure it will work on production